getify/foi-lang/formalization-work/Foi-Specification.md

 2. **Value-shaped cycle.** A set of thunks transitively requires each other's values through consuming operations (e.g., `def x: Lazy@ z; def z: x + 1`).
 At end-of-section, none of the participants have resolved; the error is reported as a cyclic resolution failure, naming the participants and the path of the cycle.

 Reference-shaped cycles -- where identifiers reference each other through structural operations that carry thunks without forcing -- are not failures.
 Each cycle participant's referenced identifier resolves through the section, the listener mechanism updates each thunk's reference cell to its resolved value, and the cycle in the value graph is preserved.
-The end-of-section force pass walks these values, finds all thunks resolved, and produces no error.
+The end-of-section settle pass walks these values, finds all thunks resolved, and produces no error.

 #### §2.2.9 The `%` Effector Operator and `Lazy@`

 The `%` effector operator dispatches to the LHS's `_percent` hook (§3.10.9).
 Applying `%` to a value whose namespace defines no `_percent` hook is a type error.

 The `Lazy@` namespace defines a `_percent` hook that is identity: `x%` for a `Lazy@`-bound name resolves to the same value a bare `x` read produces.
-Resolution of the deferred reference is performed exclusively by the carry-and-force machinery (§2.2.3 through §2.2.5), which is not user-callable; the identity hook exists so that `%` remains well-typed on a `Lazy@`-bound name without introducing a special-cased resolution path.
+Resolution of the deferred reference is performed exclusively by the carry-and-settle machinery (§2.2.3 through §2.2.5), which is not user-callable; the identity hook exists so that `%` remains well-typed on a `Lazy@`-bound name without introducing a special-cased resolution path.

 `%` on a `Lazy@`-bound name has no operational effect.